01abhaysharma/AzureDevOps_Project1/README.md

 8. Save the file.
 9. Build and Run the project.

 That's it!
 Your sample .NET code is now ready.
-(A sample dot net code can be found here: https://github.com/01abhaysharma/sample_dotnetapp_ADOproject1)
+(This sample dot net code can be found here: https://github.com/01abhaysharma/sample_dotnetapp_ADOproject1)

+Watch this hands-on video here: https://youtu.be/5tgbfaZr1UA

-# Step 2: Uploading Sample Code to GitHub
+# Step 2: Uploading Sample dot net Code to GitHub

 1. Go to the GitHub website and sign in to your account.
 2. On the homepage, click on the "Create a new repository" button or go to your profile and click on the "New" button.